EdgarSagom/storeBackendSQL/README.md

 - knex seed:make 01-table_Name
   (Note: To populate the tables to be run with data, it is important to list them)
 - knex seed:run (Note: To run the seeds and load the data, check on pgAdmin)

+### Step 6: Server configuration

+Create in the root folder:

+- server.js